TFAS Prague

 Cultural Presentations

-During this annual event, students showcase their countries or cultures through traditional dance, costumes, songs, poems and cuisine.
-This is a unique opportunity for students to share their traditions and provide information for others to come and visit their homelands.
-Each group is given 2-3 minutes to prepare something entertaining for every student to enjoy.
+During this annual event, students showcase their countries or cultures through traditional dance, costumes, songs, poetry, and cuisine.
+This special event is a unique opportunity for students to share their heritage and invite others to get a glimpse of their homelands.
+Each group is given a couple of minutes to prepare a brief, entertaining presentation for all to enjoy.

 Bowling Night